qiyanjun/2025sp-GenAI-overview/25Projects.md

 ### Looking forward to your talks, demos and reports!

 ### Potential projects or project types: for example,
+- Build a dataset to evaluate a certain capability of LLMs / VLMs / agents
 - Reproduce a GenAI paper
 - Build a GenAI application, like AI-Assisted Blogpost Creation
 - Build a GenAI guardrail, like GenAI generation detetion
 - Build a GenAI application, like misinforamtion / hallucination detection
 - Build a GenAI application, GenAI-Powered audio editing
-- Build a GenAI agent for helping doctor transcribe?
 - Many many more!